sethdanny/alx-system_engineering-devops/README.md

 ```
 Now that we have seen what a typical shell script looks like,
 let’s look at how to execute the file
-1 .
-Save the file with a .sh extension
+1. Save the file with a .sh extension
-1 .
-To execute the file, first we need to give it execute permissions.
+2. To execute the file, first we need to give it execute permissions.
 	* chmod +x filepath/filename.sh
-1 .
-To execute the file, we can do it in the following ways
+3. To execute the file, we can do it in the following ways
-*If you are using a GUI file navigation system, right-click on the file and click on run or execute.
+* If you are using a GUI file navigation system, right-click on the file and click on run or execute.
-*If you are using the terminal, ./filename.sh will execute the script.
+* If you are using the terminal, ./filename.sh will execute the script.
 (Make sure you are in the correct directory!)
 ```
 ## Task list